-364 apartments for rent in Little Rock, AR
+364 apartments for rent near Little Rock, AR

 Guide to Little Rock

 Located in central Arkansas on the Arkansas River, Little Rock is a historically significant city that has maintained some of its old charm, but has definitely moved into the modern world.
 Little Rock isn’t just any city; it is the capital of Arkansas and home to more than 197,300 state residents.

 Little Rock was founded in 1821 and incorporated as a city one decade later in 1831.
 Prior to all of this in 1799, the French found a small rock formation situated along the Arkansas River and named it “le Petit Rocher” or the little rock, and the name stuck.
 Before Little Rock was founded, the capital of the Arkansas Territory was Arkansas Post, but this changed in 1821.

 Like most U.S. cities, many historic events took place in Little Rock.
 Events such as the Little Rock Nine in 1957 as nine African-American students became the first to enroll in Little Rock Central High School – an all-white school – after the plan to desegregate had been put in place.
 Former President Bill Clinton was born and raised in Arkansas.
 He and former First Lady Hillary Clinton lived in Little Rock for years while he was the Arkansas Attorney General and the Governor of Arkansas.
 He also ran for the presidency in 1992, and won, with his campaign headquartered in Little Rock.

 Little Rock is now home to a vibrant nightlife scene, amazing attractions, many sources of entertainment, and all other big-city amenities you could ask for.